Hyperbolically embedded subgroups and rotating families in groups acting on hyperbolic spaces: Main results

-The recent papers \cite{BFe2} and \cite{HanMos} provides two other hyperbolic spaces on which $Out(F_n)$ acts.
-It is very well possible that the study of the action of $Out(F_n)$ on these spaces will lead to a more uniform version of the theorem.
+\begin{rem} Note that this theorem is significantly weaker than Theorem \ref{ex-MCG-intr}.
+There are two reasons: first, currently there is no known hyperbolic space on which $Out(F_n)$ acts acylindrically so that all iwip elements are exactly the loxodromic ones; second, no analogue of Ivanov's trichotomy is known for subgroups of $Out(F_n)$.
+The recent papers \cite{HanMos,HiHo_hyperbolicity} provide another hyperbolic space on which $Out(F_n)$ acts.
+It is very well possible that further study of the action of $Out(F_n)$ on this or other similar spaces will lead to a stronger version of the theorem. \end{rem}

 The same argument also works for the group ${\bf Bir}(\mathbb P^2_{\mathbb C})$ of birational transformations of the projective plane $\mathbb P^2_{\mathbb C}$, called the \emph{Cremona group}.
-It was proved in \cite{CL}, that the group ${\bf Bir}(\mathbb P^2_{\mathbb C})$ acts on a hyperbolic space in such a way that most (in a certain precise sense) elements of ${\bf Bir}(\mathbb P^2_{\mathbb C})$ are loxodromic.
-Some additional results from \cite{BC,CL} allow to apply Theorem \ref{geom-sep-intr} to the maximal elementary subgroups containing these elements.
+For the definition and details about ${\bf Bir}(\mathbb P^2_{\mathbb C})$ we refer to the survey \cite{C13}.
+In \cite{CL}, Cantat and Lamy introduced the notion of a \emph{tight} element (see Definition \ref{tightdef}) and proved that ``most" elements of ${\bf Bir}(\mathbb P^2_{\mathbb C})$ are tight.
+They use this notion to prove that the Cremona group is not simple, using a generalization of small cancellation arguments by Delzant \cite{Del_Duke}.
+Tight elements act loxodromically on a hyperbolic space naturally associated to ${\bf Bir}(\mathbb P^2_{\mathbb C})$.
+Existence of tight elements and some additional results from \cite{BC,CL} allow us to apply Theorem \ref{geom-sep-intr} to certain virtually cyclic subgroups containing these elements.